Mause/duckdb_ppa/README.md

 # DuckDB PPA

-This is an unoffical and unsupported PPA for the duckdb CLI and shared library (+headers).
+This is an unofficial and unsupported PPA for the duckdb CLI and shared library (+headers).
+Right now, only `jammy` is configured and uploaded.

 ```sh
 sudo add-apt-repository ppa:mause-me/duckdb